-1.6 The Regulation is widely drawn and intended to cover all types of funds transfer falling within its definition as made "by electronic means", other than those specifically exempted wholly or partially by the Regulation.
+- 1.7 The Regulation is widely drawn and intended to cover all types of funds transfer falling within its definition as made "at least partially by electronic means", other than those specifically exempted wholly or partially by the Regulation.
 For UK-based Payment Service Providers (PSPs) it therefore includes, but is not necessarily limited to, international payment transfers made via SWIFT, including various Euro payment systems, and domestic transfers via CHAPS and BACS.
-The Regulation specifically exempts the following payment types:

-- transfers where both Payer and Payee are PSPs acting on their own behalf this will apply to MT 200 series payments via SWIFT.
-This exemption will include MT 400 and MT 700 series messages when they are used to settle trade finance obligations between banks (cover payments using MT 202/205COVs are, however, in scope see Part B of this guidance); - transfers by credit or debit card or similar payment instrument, providing that the Payee has an agreement with the PSP permitting payment for goods or services and that the transfer is accompanied by a unique identifier permitting the transaction to be traced back to the Payer (see paragraph 1.17); - transfers whereby the Payer withdraws cash from his/her own account.
-This is designed to exempt ATM withdrawals outside the EU which would otherwise attract the full information requirement; - transfers to public authorities for taxes, fines or other levies; - direct debits, subject to their carrying a unique identifier for tracing purposes; - truncated cheques (cheques are otherwise paper to which the Regulation does not apply); - Article 3 (4) provides a limited exemption for small pre-paid transfers carried out by means of a mobile phone or any other digital or IT device; - e-money transfers, as defined in Article 11(5)(d) of the Third EU Money Laundering Directive, where they do not exceed €1000. i.e., those transfers transacted using non-reloadable electronic money products on which the maximum load does not exceed €150, or using reloadable emoney products which are subject to a maximum load of €2500 in a calendar year and maximum redemption of under €1000 in the same calendar year. (see also Part II Sector 3: Electronic money); - post-paid funds transfers carried out by mobile phone, or any other digital or IT device, subject to various conditions, including their traceability and that they relate to the provision of goods and services. - 1.7 The following payment types are also exempt under the Regulation (under derogations which are not used in the UK): - Article 3 (6), which exempts small payments for goods and services, relates to giro payment systems in a few other member states; - funds transfers of €150 or less for charitable, religious, cultural, educational, social, scientific or fraternal purposes to a prescribed group of non-profit organisations which run annual / disaster relief appeals and which are subject to reporting and external audit requirements or supervision by a public authority and whose names and supporting details have been specifically communicated by the Member State to the Commission.
+The Regulation specifically exempts the following payment types: - transfers where both Payer and Payee are PSPs acting on their own behalf this will apply to MT 200\ series payments via SWIFT.
+This exemption will include MT 400 and MT 700 series messages when they are used to settle trade finance obligations between banks (\cover payments using MT 202/202COVs are, however, in scope see Part B of this guidance); - Services listed in points (a) to (m) and (o) of Article 3 of Directive 2007/64/EC. - transfers by a payment card, an electronic money instrument or a mobile phone, or any other digital or IT prepaid or postpaid device with similar characteristics, providing that the card, instrument or device is used exclusively for payment for goods or services and that any transfer flowing from the transaction is accompanied by the number of the card, instrument or device.
+It should, however, be noted that the use of a payment card, an electronic money instrument or a mobile phone, or any other digital or IT prepaid or post-paid device with similar characteristics in order to effect a person-to-person transfer of funds does fall within the scope of the Regulation; - transfers whereby the Payer withdraws cash from his/her own account.
+This is designed to exempt ATM withdrawals outside the EU which would otherwise attract the full information requirement; - transfers to public authorities for taxes, fines or other levies; - transfers carried out through cheque images exchanges, including truncated cheques; - 1.8 The following payment types are also exempt under the Regulation (under derogations which are not used in the UK): - Article 2 (5), which exempts small payments for goods and services, relates to giro payment systems in a few other member states; - funds transfers of €150 or less for charitable, religious, cultural, educational, social, scientific or fraternal purposes to a prescribed group of non-profit organisations which run annual / disaster relief appeals and which are subject to reporting and external audit requirements or supervision by a public authority and whose names and supporting details have been specifically communicated by the Member State to the Commission.
 This applies only to transfers within the territory of the Member State.
-The exemption is designed to ensure that small charitable donations to certain bona fide bodies are not frustrated, but has limited practical relevance in the

-UK, where typical mechanisms for making payments to charities, e.g., by credit transfer or by card payment within the EU, will either not be subject to the Regulation, or where they are, will be compliant with it in any case;
+The exemption is designed to ensure that small charitable donations to certain bona fide bodies are not frustrated, but has limited practical relevance in the UK, where typical mechanisms for making payments to charities, e.g., by credit transfer or by card payment within the EU, will either not be subject to the Regulation, or where they are, will be compliant with it in any case;

-1.8 The UK credit clearing system is out of scope of the Regulation as it is paper-based and hence transfers are not carried out "by electronic means".
+1.9 The UK credit clearing system is out of scope of the Regulation as it is paper-based and hence transfers are not carried out "by electronic means".
 Cash and cheque deposits over the counter via bank giro credits are not therefore affected by the Regulation.